Smoac/openbis-fork/docs/user-documentation/general-users/data-export.md

 B. **xlsx** folder

 This contains the same files and folders as described in Example 1 (see below).
-The only difference in this case is that the masterdata.xlsx is not import-compatible.
+The only difference in this case is that the metadata.xlsx is not import-compatible.
 It contains some fields which are not compatible with openBIS re-import, as explained above.

 ![image info](img/NIC-xlsx-folder-data.png)